Last Game: Publication

 Last Game, written and illustrated by Shinobu Amano, was serialized in Hakusensha's shōjo manga magazine LaLa from July 24, 2011, to June 24, 2016.
 Eleven volumes have been published from January 4, 2012, to October 5, 2016.
 A special chapter was published in the first volume of Amano's next work Reverse X Rebirth on February 5, 2020.
-In North America, the manga is published by Seven Seas Entertainment.
+In October 2022, Seven Seas Entertainment announced that it licensed the manga for English publication.

 Volume list

 Reception

 Last Game was ranked sixth on Takarajimasha's Kono Manga ga Sugoi!
 2013 list of top manga for female readers.